Enlarged version: challenges to comprehension

 Then if we geometrically sum our circles, we get the “Initial co-Action Circle” whose area represents the initial state of the “union” X and Y as a “single” system....
 It was considered a stroke of genius on Haskell’s part to use this Initial Co-Action Circle as the fourth axis of the Periodic Coordinate System.
 This circle represents the state of the union at the beginning of a relationship.
 It is the geometric sum of (X) and (Y) at the initiation of their co-Action.
 This reference circle is made by sweeping a neutral Co-Action vector, ro, around the ORIGIN.

 How do you represent whether or not a relationship or co-Action has a synergic or net (+) positive effect (increase in order), an adversary or net (-) negative effect (decrease in order), or a neutral (0) or no effect at all (no change in order).
-You must have a reference, what was the state of the system before before the co-Action is initiated — the condition of the individuals before their relationship begins.
-This is the role of the third axis — the (0, 0) circle.
-Haskell sometimes called this the “scalar zero circle”, sometimes the Circle of Atropy.
+You must have a reference, what was the state of the system before before the co-Action is initiated -- the condition of the individuals before their relationship begins.
+This is the role of the third axis -- the (0, 0) circle.
+Haskell sometimes called this the "scalar zero circle", sometimes the Circle of Atropy.
 Perhaps an even better name might be the Circle of Neutrality.
-This circle represents a net neutral relationship between (X) & (Y).
-But, regardless what we call it, the area of this zero-zero circle represents the geometric sum of X and Y’s condition at the start of the relationship.
+This circle represents a net neutral relationship between (X) and (Y).
+But, regardless what we call it, the area of this zero-zero circle represents the geometric sum of X and Y's condition at the start of the relationship.
 This represents the simple sum of their individual order before their interaction.

 The cardioid cycle is then defined in relation (as seen in the figure below) to a circle of unchanging order (or entropy).
 The coaction cardioid turns into the zero-zero or scalar zero circle in the region of predominantly negative coactions (inturning, in Greek, is entropy) -- toward Alpha (in Teilhard de Chardin's terms).
 It turns out of the circle in the region of predominantly positive coactions (turning out, in Greek, is ectropy) -- toward Omega (again in Teilhard de Chardin's terms).
 The interactions, or "games", which reduce the degree of order (increasing entropy) are then within the circle, whereas those that increase the degree of order (decreasing entropy) lie outside the circle.
 The cardioid describes the "path" between these different conditions that is effectively associated with the sustainability of the system.